MaaAssistantArknights/MaaAssistantArknights/docs/en-us/develop/pr-tutorial.md

     }
     ```

-12. If they request further changes, go back to your personal repository, switch to the dev branch, and repeat steps 3-9!
+12. If they request further changes, go back to **your personal repository** and repeat steps 4-7!
-  Note that you do not need to redo step 2 (re-fork) or step 10 (re-Pull Request), your current Pull Request is still pending review, and subsequent changes will be added directly to this Pull Request.
+    Note that you do not need to redo step 1-2 (re-fork) or step 9-10 (re-Pull Request), your current Pull Request is still pending review, and subsequent changes will be added directly to this Pull Request.
     👇 For example, you can see that "revised demo" has been added at the bottom.

     ```component Image1
     {